izzyjosh/alx-low_level_programming/README.md

-this repo contains c programming code
+#project discription

+this project contains codes on pointers, arrays and strings